-In addition to the goodness of fit, it is also interesting to assess the variable selection ability for each model configuration among the one hundred replications.
+In addition to goodness-of-fit, it is also interesting to assess the variable selection performance of each model configuration across the one hundred replications.
 Table \ref{tab:props} presents the proportion among the 100 replications that each functional coefficient estimate ($\hat{Z}_l\hat{\beta}_l(.)$, for $l =1,\ldots, 6$) was different from zero.
 For data with a low dispersion level ($\sigma=0.2$), we can observe in Table \ref{tab:props} that all tested model configurations correctly performed the selection in all replications.
-However, the selection for the data with a higher dispersion level ($\sigma=20$) is not perfect in all replications, although it remains highly accurate.
+However, the selection of data with higher dispersion ($\sigma=20$) is not perfect in some replications, although it remains highly accurate.

 Table \ref{tab:props} shows that except for configurations with $\mu$ as a parameter and as hyperparameter with $\mu=0.1$ when $\sigma=20$, all other configurations (for both $\sigma=0.2$ and $\sigma=20$) correctly selected the covariates associated with the partial functional coefficients $\hat{\beta}_{3}(.)$ and $\hat{\beta}_{5}(.)$ in all replications, allowing us to conclude that the model has no difficulty in selecting the partial functional coefficients that should remain in the functional regression.
-Furthermore, we can see that most of the selection errors committed in the scenario with $\sigma=20$ happened when the model fails to exclude a coefficient that should be excluded.
+Furthermore, we can see that most of the selection errors committed in the scenario with $\sigma=20$ happened when the model failed to exclude a coefficient that should have been excluded.
 The proportions associated with the coefficients that should be excluded from the regression are generally below 7\%.
 However, it is worth noting that slightly higher proportions were observed for the configuration that considers $\mu=0.9$.

 Figure \ref{coefs_selecionados_simulacao} shows the estimates of the partial functional coefficients that the proposed model predominantly selected ($\hat{\beta}_{3}(.)$ and $\hat{\beta}_{5}(.)$), as well as the estimates obtained in each replication for the functional intercept.
 The results in this figure correspond to the model that considers $\mu$ as a hyperparameter with a specific value of $\mu$ for each data dispersion level.
 We chose $\mu$ for each dispersion level as the value that resulted in the highest mean value of the performance metric in \eqref{eq:r2_PARTE2} over the one hundred replications.
 Thus, the model with $\mu=0.3$ was used for data with $\sigma=0.2$ and the model with $\mu=0.5$ for data with $\sigma=20$.
 When analyzing the intercept and partial functional coefficient results, we notice that the curves almost perfectly overlap in the scenario considering the data with low dispersion ($\sigma = 0.2$), even when plotting one hundred estimates.
 On the other hand, the estimated curves for the scenario with large dispersion ($\sigma=20$) are more dispersed but follow the same trend.